What is a Rhinoplasty?

 woman with a turtle neck on and a brown background

-Rhinoplasty Palo Alto Testimonial
+Nose Job Palo Alto Testimonial

 What are the Types of Rhinoplasty Surgeries?

-You need to ensure the most talented rhinoplasty Palo Alto surgeon performs your surgery to correct a problem from a nose job.
+You need to ensure the most talented rhinoplasty plastic surgeon performs your surgery to correct a problem from a nose job.
 The techniques involved will vary, patient to patient, as each person deals with a unique situation.
 Most of the time, Dr. Graw will perform a revision with strictly autologous (your own tissue) grafts, as this is the gold standard in resetting your nasal structure.

 Primary Rhinoplasty